 Complete all assignments, essays and projects as part of the coursework.
 Please refer to the grading policy to figure out what you need to complete to get your final scores.
 Go to your grade book to keep track of your scores.

-The school must approve the student to register in a Red Comet course.
+The school must approve the student to register for a Red Comet course.

-We need a school contact with whom we can stay in touch; we will send updates on the student’s progress and contact you in case of non-progress.
+We need a school contact with whom we can stay in touch; we will upload updates to the shared Red Comet/School folders with the student’s progress and contact the school in case of non-progress.

 No – our platform is web-based.
 You do not need any special software to access our system.
 You just need a working computer and reliable high bandwidth connection.

 Red Comet verifies all student submissions for plagiarism.
 We verify the student’s submissions against ALL content available on the internet + previous student submissions.
-If we detect plagiarism, then we will zero out the scores and send a warning to the student and the school contact.
-Upon repeat plagiarized submissions, student will be suspended from the course.
-Student may not resume work until he/she follows the intervention procedures.
+If we detect plagiarism, then we will zero out the scores and send a warning to the student.
+Assignments plagiarized a second time will not be allowed retakes and will result in a permanent zero for that assignment.
+Upon repeated plagiarized submissions, the school will be contacted for guidance and possible further disciplinary action.
+Disciplinary action may include but is not limited to course suspension.

 Yes – our online system is available 24/7.